-The final step in the routine is something that many will not give much thought to which is applying sunscreen to exposed skin areas to help protect against sun damage.
+The final step in the skin care routine for men is something that many will not give much thought to, which is applying sunscreen to exposed skin areas to help protect against sun damage.
 Overexposure to the sun can lead to wrinkles, age spots, and a much more serious condition, skin cancer.

-If your moisturizer does not protect against the sun, then you should apply sunscreen with SPF 30 or greater.
-If you are outdoors for a prolonged amount of time, you will need to reapply the sunscreen every 2-hours.
+If your moisturizer does not protect against the sun, you should apply sunscreen with SPF 30 or greater.
+If you are outdoors for a prolonged amount of time, you will need to reapply the sunscreen every 2 hours.

 Application: Add the sunscreen product into the palm of your hand (or spray the product onto exposed skin) and liberally apply to all exposed body parts as directed.

-Just like your face, men you should exfoliate your body with a body-specific product.
-Doing so will help remove all the dead skin, excess oil, and bacteria making your body more smooth and giving you healthier-looking skin.
+Just like your face, the first step in the skin care routine for men is to exfoliate.
+You should exfoliate your body with a body-specific product.
+Doing so will help remove all the dead skin, excess oil, and bacteria making your body smoother and giving you healthier-looking skin.
 If you are going to spend hours in the gym building muscle, you should at least spend time polishing up your body.

 Application: While showering, gently rub the exfoliating product over your wet body using a circular motion and then completely rinse it off.

-- Shower in warm water, and no hot water.
+- Shower in warm water (not hot water).
 Hot water will strip away the essential oils your body needs to protect your skin.
 Cold showers are fine, just not hot.
 It is said that daily showers are not required unless necessary.
 We will leave that choice up to you.

 - Add the body wash product to a wet washcloth and lather your entire wet body with the body wash.

-The final step is to moisturize your entire body while it is still damp.
-This will help seal in moisture leaving your body smooth and healthy-looking.
+The final step for your body in the skin care routine for men is to moisturize your entire body while it is still damp.
+This will help seal in moisture, leaving your body smooth and healthy-looking.